Authenticate against Azure resources with Azure Arc-enabled servers

 Refer to the managed identity overview documentation for a detailed description of managed identities, and understand the distinction between system-assigned and user-assigned identities.

-In this article, we show you how a server can use a system-assigned managed identity to access Azure Key Vault.
-Serving as a bootstrap, Key Vault makes it possible for your client application to then use a secret to access resources not secured by Microsoft Entra ID.
-For example, TLS/SSL certificates used by your IIS web servers can be stored in Azure Key Vault, and securely deploy the certificates to Windows or Linux servers outside of Azure.
+In this article, you'll learn how a server can use a system-assigned managed identity to access Azure Key Vault.
+Key Vault makes it possible for your client application to use a secret to access resources not secured by Microsoft Entra ID.
+For example, TLS/SSL certificates used by your IIS web servers can be stored in Azure Key Vault and securely deploy the certificates to Windows or Linux servers outside of Azure.

 Security overview

-While onboarding your server to Azure Arc-enabled servers, several actions are performed to configure using a managed identity, similar to what is performed for an Azure VM:
+Several actions occur when onboarding your server to Azure Arc-enabled servers to configure using a managed identity (similar to what happens for an Azure VM):

 • Azure Resource Manager receives a request to enable the system-assigned managed identity on the Azure Arc-enabled server.